artempronozin95/GBS-DP/README.md

 ## Introduction
+The GBS method has demonstrated its reliability and flexibility for a number of plant species and populations.
+GBS has been applied to identify molecular markers for genetic mapping, genomic selection, genetic diversity research, variety identification, as well as research in conservation biology and evolutionary ecology.
+GBS method has reduced both the cost and the time required to sequencing of the studied samples.
+This has led to the need to develop high-quality bioinformatics analysis for an ever-expanding amount of sequenced data.
+For these purposes, to date, bioinformatics pipelines for analyzing data obtained by the GBS method have been developed.
+In the precent work we developed bioinformatic pipeline GBS-DB.
+The pipeline is applicable for any species of organisms.
+The pipeline allows processing large amounts of data (more than 400 samples) and is implemented using Snakemake software manager

 #### This pipeline is only applicable to the Linux operating system.

+## Scheme of the bioinformatic pipeline
 The pipeline includes the following steps:
+#### 1. Data pre-processing
++ Raw reads quaolity control
++ Adapters filtering
++ Reference genome index construction.
+#### 2. Polymorphism searching
++ Reads mapping
++ Sorting of mapped reads
++ Polymorphism searching.
+#### 3. Genetic diversity analysis
++ VCF format converting (into GDS)
++ Clasterization and phylogenetic tree construction.

 The pipeline is implemented using the workflow management system [Snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html), which provides ability to platform-independent installation and execution of the software.